Kazu-takahashi1213/Yale-UNC-CH---Geophysical-Waveform-Inversion/README.md

 # Geophysical Waveform Inversion

+- **Ensemble distillation** from multiple teachers for improved generalization.
+- **Diffusion-based post-processing** to smooth predictions before evaluation.
 This repository contains helper modules for Kaggle competitions on full waveform inversion.
 The training loop can run either in distributed mode or on a single GPU (e.g. Kaggle).
 It includes several data augmentation strategies and a knowledge distillation setup.